Transphobia in the United States: Government protections

 Historically, transgender individuals and communities in the US have been marginalized and received few legal protections.
 Attempts to protect LGBT people legally in the US workplace has been tried unsuccessfully since 1994 with the Employment Non-Discrimination Act (ENDA).
 However, individual court cases, such as Price Waterhouse v.
 Hopkins, prohibit discrimination of employees "based on their perceived failure to conform to socially constructed characteristics of males or females."

 The United States State Department amended its policy in 2010 affecting gender markers on Social Security cards and United States passports.
 The change, which was still in effect in 2018, allowed individuals to provide information from their physician about updating gender on these documents.
 State IDs and driver's licenses are updated for gender on a state by state basis.

 In 2020, the Supreme Court of the United States ruled that under Title VII of the Civil Rights Act of 1964, transgender employees are protected from discrimination in the workplace.
 The Biden administration has created some protections for transgender people.
 In July 2022, the United States Department of Health and Human Services proposed the restoration of nondiscrimination policies that would protect transgender people.
 In April 2023, Governor Phil Murphy established New Jersey as a "safe haven for gender-affirming health care."

-States that reflect a more conservative population are more likely "to have more restrictive views on civil rights issues" which also informs their attitudes on transgender people.
+States reflecting a more conservative population are more likely "to have more restrictive views on civil rights issues" which also informs their attitudes on transgender people.

 The second Trump administration has rolled back most protections that transgender people once had in the US.
 The federal government officially does not recognize the existence of transgender people.
 The government bans the use of federal funds for gender-affirming care for youth 19 and under.
 The administration is working to ban transgender people in the military and in the civilian government.